jrnold/r4ds-exercise-solutions/docs/iteration.md

+### Exercise 2 {.exericse}

-**Ex**  How can you create a single vector that for each column in a data frame indicates whether or not it's a factor?
+> How can you create a single vector that for each column in a data frame indicates whether or not it's a factor?

 Use `map_lgl` with the function `is.factor`,